minio/minio-java/README.md

 | Access Key    | Access key is like user ID that uniquely identifies your account.   |
 | Secret Key     | Secret key is the password to your account.    |

-For the following example, we will use a freely hosted Minio server running at [https://play.minio.io:9000](https://play.minio.io:9000).
+For the following example, we will use a freely hosted MinIO server running at [https://play.min.io:9000](https://play.min.io:9000).
 Feel free to use this service for test and development.
 Access credentials shown in this example are open to the public.

 #### FileUploader.java
 ```java